 Renters Insurance Is Relatively Affordable

 Homeowners can easily spend thousands of dollars per year insuring their properties, but renters insurance is far less expensive.
 Because this type of insurance doesn't protect the building’s structure, it costs a fraction of common insurance types such as home or auto.
-If you take out a policy with $20,000 in personal property protection, plan to pay an average of $13 per month.
+If you take out a policy with $20,000 in personal property protection, MoneyGeek found renters will pay an average of $13 per month.
 But the lowest cost renters insurance will be even less than that.

 When considering how your monthly premium may rise or fall, know that the main factor affecting your cost is how much personal property protection you purchase.
 You should always compare quotes from several different companies while keeping your coverage limits consistent to see how the premiums differ.